sean-macfarlane/phonegap-plugin/README.md

 A Cordova plugin for the Kiip SDK.
 Supports the latest iOS and Android versions.
 Updated by Sean Macfarlane.

-This plugin has been [forked] [https://github.com/kiip/phonegap-plugin] and updated to work as a Cordova plugin easily.
+This plugin has been [forked] [forked] and updated to work as a Cordova plugin easily.
 As well as to work with the latest iOS and Android platforms

 Installation
 ------------------------------